tzlomke/react_memory_game/README.md

 # React Memory Game
-Within the React Memory Game user's goal is to click each of 12 game cards without clicking any of them twice.
+Within the React Memory Game the user's goal is to click each of 12 game cards without clicking any of them twice.
 Upon clicking a card, the deck is shuffled.
 Users are notified upon victory or failure.
 The game is themed upon the SyFy/Amazon series _the Expanse_.
 You should watch it.
 Before playing.
 A win or a loss will reveal minor **spoilers**.

 This application relies on a handful of stateless React components nested within a larger stateful React component.